ZcashFoundation/zebra/book/src/user/lightwalletd.md

 - `8232` for Mainnet, and
 - `18232` for Testnet.

+Starting with Zebra v2.0.0, a cookie authentication method like the one used by the `zcashd` node is enabled by default.
+However, lightwalletd currently [does not support cookie authentication](https://github.com/zcash/lightwalletd/blob/master/docs/docker-compose-setup.md#edit-the-two-zcashconf-files), so we need to disable this authentication method to use Zebra as a backend for lightwalletd.

 For example, to use Zebra as a `lightwalletd` backend on Mainnet, give it this `~/.config/zebrad.toml`: